ericdfournier/carb_elec/data/building_permits/README.md

 This table reflects a consolidation of the records in the filtered panel upgrade permit table with the geocoding results table.
 It also contains a foreign key linkage to ZTRAX parcel record derived megaparcel table.

+**NOTE: This table should be considered the final output building permit data table for this workflow**

 | Data Field | Definition |
 |------------|------------|
 | id | Globally unique UUID for permit record (Derived) |